 Sound Rivers’ Neuse and Pamlico-Tar Riverkeepers work with interns and volunteers to monitor water quality sites in the Neuse and Tar-Pamlico watersheds.
 Our sites are sampled weekly from June 1st through August 31st.
-Sites are monitored for fecal coliform and E. coli in freshwater and enterococci bacteria in brackish or salt water.
+Sites are monitored for E. coli in freshwater and enterococci bacteria in brackish or salt water.
 This year, Swim Guide will continue year round!
 From October through April, samples will be collected monthly from a limited number of Swim Guide sites.